sparques/go-x11draw/README.md

 ## Performance

-The most basic implementation of draw.Draw is flexible, easy to use, and horrendously slow. the [gfx package](https://github.com/sparques/gfx) defines some interfaces that an image.Drawor image.Image might optionally support, permitting much improved performance.
+The most basic implementation of draw.Draw is flexible, easy to use, and horrendously slow.
+The [gfx package](https://github.com/sparques/gfx) defines some interfaces that an `draw.Drawer` or `image.Image` might optionally support, permitting much improved performance.

 For example: